systragroup/quetzal-network-editor-doc/docs/trainings/01_transit_dca.md

     * Downloaded directly from OpenStreetMap database through the OSM import microservice for a chosen area.
     * Uploaded directly from your computer

-    In this documentation, please refer to section **How to use the interface / Download Network** for more detail on how to upload road networks and section **How to use the Interface / Edit roads** for more detail on how to edit road networks.
+    In this documentation, please refer to [this section](https://systragroup.github.io/quetzal-network-editor-doc/howto/04_download_network.html) for more detail on how to upload road networks and  [this section](https://systragroup.github.io/quetzal-network-editor-doc/howto/04_road_network.html) for more detail on how to edit road networks.

 * **OD matrix** *(optional)*: For additional results regarding modal share estimations and flow estimates, you can provide an OD matrix in geojson format.
 The requirements in terms of format are as follows: